 Under the guise of a low carbon resiliency plan centred on “renewable natural gas” (RNG, more below), Fortis is trying to greenwash what will be a net increase in conventional fossil gas use and overall GHG emissions that will delay the inevitable and essential transition away from fossil fuels.

 Fortis has applied to the BC Utilities Commission (BCUC) to supply 100% RNG to all new residential gas customers, for the life of the building, with the extra cost of RNG (compared to fossil natural gas) being covered by all Fortis customers.
-So new residential customers would get a great deal: they’d pay only the price of fossil gas, while the existing customers would have to subsidize them.
-Plus, if existing customers wanted to burn RNG too, they’d have to pay the actual, much higher cost of it.
+So new residential customers would get a great deal: they’d pay only the price of fossil gas.
+Meanwhile, pre-existing customers would have to subsidize the new ones—forever.
+If existing customers wanted to burn RNG too, they’d have to pay the actual, much higher cost of it.

 RNG comes from sources like landfills and livestock operations.
 It’s more expensive than fracked gas because there’s hardly any of it around: Fortis plans to buy it from as far away as Pennsylvania!
 The problem is that, chemically, biomethane is basically identical to fossil gas—the atmosphere can’t tell the difference.
 Regardless of source, methane acts like a blanket around the earth—and it has over 80 times the warming power of carbon dioxide in the first 20 years after it hits the atmosphere.